moeezm/stable-marriage-lean/README.md

 ### 8. Gale-Shapley algorithm

-Gale and Shapley (1962) gave a beautiful
+Gale and Shapley (1962) gave a beautiful algorithm, the deferred acceptance algorithm, which they prove yields a stable matching.
+The proof is quite short and extremely intuitive.
+(The formalization is of course much more difficult than their elegant proof.)